eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### Update
 Check for updates (in about:addons) and allow permissions for newly supported sites (else no update will be installed).\
-You can also check for update of site rules at startup (opt-in).\
+You can also check for update of site rules at startup (opt-in); only available until about 10 days after fix-release.\
 For new sites you also have to opt-in to custom sites/request permissions for new domains (or wait for new release).

 #### Android